lana-k/sqliteviz/Graph.md

 To build a graph, a result set must follow the following requirements:

 - the first column must contain JSON documents (subsequent columns in the result set are ignored)
 - each JSON document has a key indicating whether the document represents a node/vertex (value `0`) or an edge (value `1`)
 - each JSON document representing a node has a key with the node/vertex id
 - each JSON document representing an edge has a key with the edge source node/vertex and a key with the edge target node/vertex

 That is what is the minimum required for a graph, but the JSON documents can have more fields used in graph styling (read [Graph styling](#graph-styling)).

-See also an example in [How to get result set suitable for graph visualisation][1].
+See also an example in [How to get a result set suitable for graph visualisation][1].

 ## Graph structure